Adolescence: Romance and sexual activity

 Adolescence marks a time of sexual maturation, which manifests in social interactions as well.
 While adolescents may engage in casual sexual encounters (often referred to as hookups), most sexual experience during this period of development takes place within romantic relationships.
-Adolescents can use technologies and social media to seek out romantic relationships as they feel it is a safe place to try out dating and identity exploration.
+Adolescents can use technologies and social media to seek out romantic relationships, as they feel it is a safe place to try out dating and identity exploration.
 From these social media encounters, a further relationship may begin.
-Kissing, hand holding, and hugging signify satisfaction and commitment.
 Among young adolescents, "heavy" sexual activity, marked by genital stimulation, is often associated with violence, depression, and poor relationship quality.
 This effect does not hold true for sexual activity in late adolescence that takes place within a romantic relationship.
 Some research suggest that there are genetic causes of early sexual activity that are also risk factors for delinquency, suggesting that there is a group who are at risk for both early sexual activity and emotional distress.
 For older adolescents, though, sexual activity in the context of romantic relationships was actually correlated with lower levels of deviant behavior after controlling for genetic risks, as opposed to sex outside of a relationship (hook-ups).

 Dating violence can occur within adolescent relationships.
 When surveyed, 12–25% of adolescents reported having experienced physical violence in the context of a relationship while a quarter to a third of adolescents reported having experiencing psychological aggression.
 This reported aggression includes hitting, throwing things, or slaps, although most of this physical aggression does not result in a medical visit.
 Physical aggression in relationships tends to decline from high school through college and young adulthood.
 In heterosexual couples, there is no significant difference between the rates of male and female aggressors, unlike in adult relationships.

 Female adolescents from minority populations are at increased risk for intimate partner violence (IPV).
 Recent research findings suggest that a substantial portion of young urban females are at high risk for being victims of multiple forms of IPV.
 Practitioners diagnosing depression among urban minority teens should assess for both physical and non-physical forms of IPV, and early detection can help to identify youths in need of intervention and care.
 Similarly to adult victims, adolescent victims do not readily disclose abuse, and may seek out medical care for problems not directly related to incidences of IPV.
 Therefore, screening should be a routine part of medical treatment for adolescents regardless of chief complaint.
 Many adults discount instances of IPV in adolescents or believe they do not occur because relationships at young ages are viewed as "puppy love," however, it is crucial that adults take IPV in adolescents seriously even though often policy falls behind.